hannahhellwig/feature-pages-for-volumental/README.md

 ###  🖇 Git & GitHub

 Working as a team on GitHub takes some getting used to.
 If two members of your team edit code in the same file in the project and push the code to GitHub, there's a fair chance you'll run into a situation where your code conflicts.
 You'll have to solve the conflicts as a team and think of your teammates when committing code. **Committing small changes, very regularly makes it MUCH easier to handle conflicts**.
-Really - commit early and often.
+Really - commit and early and often and don't forget to push them to Github.

 When you do encounter a conflict, don't panic!
 Follow the [steps here](https://gist.github.com/ccannon94/a75f1f725d33a1834dd7f5feebbc7d4b) to resolve the conflict and then commit the fixed code.